Desert Rhino Camp

 Our view of Desert Rhino Camp

 Desert Rhino Camp is one of our favourite camps in Namibia.
-It's very remote, and feels it; it's got tremendous character, as have the managers here when we visited; and it offers the chance to track black rhinos – which is something that's possible in very few places indeed.
-Rhino Camp does work as a two-night stop.
-However, to really make the most of it, you need three nights here.
+It's very remote, and feels it; it's got tremendous character, as have the managers here when we’ve visited; and it offers the chance to track black rhinos – which is something that's possible in very few places indeed.
+The camp does work as a two-night stop, but to make the most of it, you need three nights here.
 This may appear to be a big chunk of time, and it's not an inexpensive camp – but we think that the Rhino Camp is well worth it.

 Rooms at Desert Rhino Camp